vearch/vearch/docs/APIVisualSearch.md

 # API for Visual Search

-Vearch Plugin is aimed to build a simple and fast image retrieval system.
-Through this system, you can easily build your own image retrieval system, including image object detection,  feature extraction and similarity search.
+Vearch Plugin is aimed to build a simple and fast vector retrieval system.
+Through this system, you can easily build your own vector retrieval system, including object detection,  feature extraction and similarity search.
 This API demonstrates how to use it.

 ## Create a database and space